Existence of God

 • Presence Of Suffering.
 If God is good, why does he let us suffer so much?
 Why does he not use his power and authority to make life easier?
 Suffering is a manifestation of evil, not evidence that God is untrustworthy or non-existent.
 Evil exists because moral truth and the will exist.

 • Misunderstood Metaphors.
-God uses metaphors in the Bible to describe in simple terms that we cannot fully comprehend—how he relates to us personally.
+In the Bible, God uses metaphors to describe in simple terms that we cannot fully comprehend: how he relates to us personally.
 We will question his existence if we expect him to embody every implicit nuance in these figures of speech.

 • Miraculous Expectations.
 Faith contingent on the occurrence of miracles risks disillusion.
 God does marvelous things every day, but he chooses the nature, occasion, and beneficiaries of these wonders, not us.

 • Unforeseen Outcomes.
 Following God’s clear direction does not always guarantee a good outcome, at least initially.
-Sometimes his guidance leads us to arid desert locations instead of green pastures and still waters.
+Sometimes, his guidance leads us to arid desert locations instead of green pastures and still waters.
 These outcomes can raise doubts about his existence.

 • Transactional Entitlement.
 We will lose faith in God if we expect him to reward our righteousness with personal success, safety, and satisfaction.
 Our relationship with him is not transactional.